-How to last longer in bed has to be one of the longest-standing questions in human history.
+One of the longest-standing questions in human history is how to last longer in bed.
 Performance anxiety and premature ejaculation are top of the list when it comes to confidence between the sheets.
-There is nothing more frustrating than building up to the big event and boom; it's all over in a few seconds.
-What makes it so annoying is that the harder you try to slow things down, the faster things seem to happen, lying there thinking of other things like putting the garbage out, just make it worse.
+Nothing is more frustrating than building up to the big event, and boom, it's all over in a few seconds.

-If you are unhappy with your staying power, remember you are not alone, most guys want to last longer, and most guys won't admit that they can't.
-There is no cure-all for premature ejaculation in men, but there are plenty of things guys can do to up their stamina and keep going that little bit longer in bed!
+If you are unhappy with your staying power, remember you are not alone.
+Most men want to last longer, and most men won't admit they can't.
+Unfortunately, there is no cure-all for premature ejaculation in men.
+Thankfully, you can do plenty of things to increase stamina and keep going that little bit longer in bed!

-The average time for a man to ejaculate is around 5 minutes, so if someone brags saying they can last for ages, don't worry, they are most probably lying!
+A man's average time to ejaculate is around 5 minutes.
+So if someone brags, saying they can last for ages, don't worry, they are probably lying!

 Stand in front of a mirror while naked and try and lift your testicles without touching them.
-The muscles you use for this are called your pubococcygeal or P.C. muscles (aka pelvic floor).
-Or when having a pee try and stop and start the flow, again, this is your P.C. muscles at work.
+The muscles you use for this are your pubococcygeal or PC muscles (aka pelvic floor).
+Or, when having a pee, try and stop and start the flow.
+Again, this is your PC muscles at work.

-By gaining control and strengthening your P.C. muscles, most men can completely cure premature ejaculation.
-In one study, 40 guys with lifelong premature ejaculation issues undertook P.C. rehabilitation exercises, and the findings were pretty conclusive.
+By strengthening their PC muscles, most men can completely cure premature ejaculation.
+In one study, 40 guys with lifelong premature ejaculation issues undertook PC rehabilitation exercises, and the findings were pretty conclusive.
 All 40 men had a baseline intravaginal ejaculatory latency time of 1 minute.
-After this 12-week study, 82.5% of them had regained control of their ejaculation times.
+After this 12-week study, 82.5% regained control of their ejaculation times.

 Don't Drink to Excess.

-In truth, though, alcohol is a depressant, and too much will dampen the mood, kill your libido (and your partners) and make it difficult to achieve an erection.
+Alcohol is a depressant.
+Too much will dampen the mood, kill your libido (and your partners), and make it difficult to achieve an erection.
 This doesn't mean you have to cut out alcohol totally; most experts advise drinking in moderation for your health in general.

-According to the U.S. Centers for Disease Control and Prevention (C.D.C.), you should not have more than two alcoholic drinks a day for men (and one drink a day for women).
-Your liver can only process and breakdown at about the rate of one unit per hour.
-So, if you drink heavily over long periods, alcohol builds up in your system and damages your body and your sexual organs.
+According to the U.S. Centers for Disease Control and Prevention (CDC), men shouldn't have more than two alcoholic drinks a day, and women one.
+Your liver can only process and break down at the rate of around one unit per hour.
+So, if you drink heavily over long periods, alcohol builds up in your system and damages your body and sexual organs.

-Alcohol and depression and inextricably linked, drinking alcohol releases endorphins (pleasure hormones) that bind to opiate receptors in the brain, making you feel good.
-Unfortunately for those who drink even just moderately, alcohol causes shrinkage to areas of the brain that deal with cognitive ability and learning, interrupting signals between the brain and sexual organs.
+Alcohol consumption and depression and inextricably linked.
+Drinking alcohol releases endorphins (pleasure hormones) that bind to opiate receptors in the brain, making you feel good.
+Unfortunately, even for those who drink moderately, alcohol causes shrinkage to brain areas that deal with cognitive ability and learning.
+Alcohol interrupts signals between the brain and sexual organs.

-As well as damaging to your brain, liver, pancreas, nervous system, and heart, alcohol plays havoc with your mental health.
+As well as damaging your brain, liver, pancreas, nervous system, and heart, alcohol plays havoc with your mental health.
 Specifically, it can lead to low mood and worsen any preexisting mental health issues you may have.
-By using alcohol to 'drown your sorrows' often buries issues deeper unless addressed.
+Using alcohol to 'drown your sorrows' often buries issues deeper unless addressed.

-When you consider alcohol's powerful effect on your mind, body, and soul, it is pretty plain to see how it can adversely impact your sex life.
-How to last longer in bed?
-Don't drink too much!
+When you consider alcohol's powerful effect on your body, it is pretty plain to see how it can adversely impact your sex life.
+So, avoid drinking too much if you want to last longer in bed.

 Smoking Causes Erectile Dysfunction

 It is hardly surprising that smoking is one of the biggest causes of erectile dysfunction.
 Smoking is the single greatest cause of death and disease in the world.
-Studies report chronic smokers are 1.5 to 2-timers more likely than nonsmokers to report E.D.
+Studies report that chronic smokers are 1.5 to 2 times more likely than nonsmokers to report ED.
 Importantly, studies also show that quitting smoking, especially in younger men, has a hugely positive impact on sexual health.

 Cigarette smoke severely damages your cardiovascular system, and erectile function relies on a healthy vascular system.
 Smoking reduces your HDL (good cholesterol) and increases your LDL (bad cholesterol).
-It also raises your total cholesterol and triglycerides (lipids), which are fatty deposits in your blood system.
+It also raises your total cholesterol, triglycerides (lipids), and fatty deposits in your blood system.

 Smoking also constricts your blood vessels making it more challenging to gain an erection.
-High blood pressure caused increased bad cholesterol, and damage to the heart is devastating to your sexual health; without good blood, flow you will simply struggle to get it up.
+High blood pressure, increased bad cholesterol, and damage to the heart is devastating to your sexual health.
+Without good blood flow, you will struggle to get it up.

 Giving up smoking has huge benefits for your general and sexual health.
 Younger guys, in particular, who put enormous importance on their sexual vigor and prowess, will benefit from improved cardiovascular health.
-Men will achieve erections easier, the increased blood flow will help them gain harder erections, and they will have more energy, feel significantly better all benefits.
-How to last longer in bed?
-Give up smoking!
+Erections will be easier with increased blood flow helping them gain an erection, have more energy, and feel significantly better.

-In general, over half of men aged 40 and over will experience some form of E.D.
-Smokers are far more likely to develop E.D. irrelevant of age and other conditions they may have.
-Countless studies and reports support the claim that smoking can cause E.D.
-Smoking disrupts the nitric oxide (NO) pathways around the body.
-NO is a vasodilator released into the blood, causing vessels to widen, increasing blood flow and lowering blood pressure.
-Without this vital chemical compound, you simply cannot get an erection, yet another reason to quit smoking!
+In general, over 50% of men over 40 will experience some form of ED.
+Smokers are far more likely to develop ED regardless of age and other conditions.
+Several studies have shown that smoking can cause erectile dysfunction (ED), disrupting the body's nitric oxide (NO) pathways.
+NO is a vasodilator released into the blood, causing vessels to widen, increasing blood flow, and lowering blood pressure.
+Without this vital chemical compound, you cannot get an erection, yet another reason to quit smoking!

 Masturbate in Advance

-One sure-fire way to last longer in bed is to masturbate an hour or two before of sex.
+One surefire way to last longer in bed is to masturbate an hour or two before sex.
 Masturbation is completely normal and can help you train yourself to delay things.

 One effective method is just before ejaculation to gently squeeze the penis just below the 'head' for 10 - 20 seconds, then carry on.
-Practice the stop and start method (edging), taking a deep breath before continuing this will help delay ejaculation.
-This method can be incredibly useful, and with practice, you can regain a significant degree of control and last longer in bed!
+Practice the stop-and-start method (edging), taking a deep breath before continuing; this will help delay ejaculation.
+This method can be beneficial, and with practice, you can regain a significant degree of control and last longer in bed!

-For those who want to last longer in bed, it can be incredibly frustrating for both partners if things come to an end too quickly.
-Premature Ejaculation is estimated to affect up 39% of all men and studies into anesthetic creams sprays and wipes show them to have the potential to transform men's staying power.
+Premature ejaculation is estimated to affect up to 39% of all men.
+Studies into anesthetic creams, sprays, and wipes show them to have the potential to transform men's staying power.

-Lidocaine and benzocaine are both local anesthetics used to 'locally' numb areas of the body to relieve pain or for minor surgical procedures.
-For the treatment of P.E., they are available in creams, wipes, and sprays.
+Lidocaine and benzocaine are local anesthetics used to 'locally' numb body areas to relieve pain or for minor surgical procedures.
+They are available in creams, wipes, and sprays for the treatment of PE.
 Some condom companies use small amounts inside their products to help desensitize the penis enough to delay ejaculation.

 These products are applied directly to the sensitive areas of the penis and can start working within 5 minutes.
-There is an increasing number of studies claiming that P.E. wipes, creams, and sprays can significantly increase the time from erection to ejaculation, meaning you will last longer in bed.
-This type of anesthetic P.E. treatment is generally very safe to use, and usually, people do not suffer any severe side effects.
+Many studies claim that PE wipes, creams, and sprays can significantly increase the time from erection to ejaculation.
+This type of anesthetic is usually safe, and people typically don't experience severe side effects.

-Mild side effects can include mild irritation, rash, and itching; this can occur in either the man or woman unless a condom using a condom.
-Please take extra precautions if using P.E. creams, sprays, and wipes with condoms.
+Mild side effects can include mild irritation, rash, and itching; this can occur in the man or woman unless using a condom.
+Please take extra precautions using PE creams, sprays, and wipes with condoms.
 They can weaken the material exposing you and your partner to potential sexually transmitted diseases and unwanted pregnancy.
-These treatments can cause desensitization for your partner as well unless washed off before intercourse.
+These treatments can also cause desensitization for your partner unless washed off before intercourse.

 Drugs Can Cause Erectile Dysfunction

-It is not only the booze that can cause things to flop, recreational, and some medicinal drugs can also negatively impact your ability to gain an erection.
-Drugs such as cocaine, marijuana, opiates, barbiturates, MDMA, LSD, and amphetamines all can contribute to erectile dysfunction.
-Some people do find the opposite and find the experience more intimate and find the experience enhanced by such drugs.
-So, if you want to last longer in bed, our advice would be to steer clear of illegal drugs!
+It is not only alcohol that can cause things to flop.
+Illegal and some prescription drugs can also impact your ability to gain an erection.
+Drugs such as cocaine, marijuana, opiates, barbiturates, MDMA, LSD, and amphetamines can contribute to erectile dysfunction.
+However, some people experience the opposite and find sex more intimate and enhanced by using drugs.
+So, if you want to stay longer in bed, our advice is to steer clear of illegal drugs.

 Prescribed Medication for Sexual Dysfunction.

-There are several prescription drugs that doctors can use to combat P.E. and E.D. and help you last longer in bed.
+Doctors can use several prescription drugs to combat PE and ED and help you last longer in bed.

 - Analgesics.
 Tramadol (Ultram) is a powerful pain medication.
-It also has side effects that delay ejaculation, and some doctors recommend it off label to treat P.E.
-Side effects might include nausea, headache, sleepiness, and dizziness.
-Do not take Tramadol and SSRI's at the same time.
+It also has side effects that delay ejaculation, and some doctors recommend it off-label to treat PE.
+Side effects might include nausea, headaches, sleepiness, and dizziness.
+Do not take Tramadol and SSRIs at the same time.

 - Phosphodiesterase-5 inhibitors.
-These are a group of medications prescribed by doctors to treat E.D.
-Some men find that Sildenafil (Viagra®) or Tadalafil (Cialis®) help premature ejaculation.
-Side effects might include headache, facial flushing, and indigestion.
+These are a group of medications prescribed by doctors to treat ED.
+Some men find that Sildenafil (Viagra®) or Tadalafil (Cialis®) helps with premature ejaculation.
+Side effects might include headaches, facial flushing, and indigestion.
 Phosphodiesterase-5 inhibitors and SSRIs can be used together for maximum impact.

-Sildenafil (Viagra®) and Tadalafil (Cialis®) can both help you recover faster after ejaculation, why not give it a try!
+Sildenafil (Viagra®) and Tadalafil (Cialis®) can help you recover faster after ejaculation.
+Why not give it a try?

 Exercise for Better Sex